-All full-time and part-time students are required to obtain a Navarro College identification card during registration, which are coordinated through the Department of Public Safety.
-Students should look for posted times and locations to have their IDs made.
-If students do not receive their ID during the set schedule during registrations, they will have to pay a \$10 charge.
-A student should never lend his or her ID to another student and may not use another student's card for any function.
-Lost ID cards should be reported immediately to the Campus Police, where they can be replaced at a cost of \$10 (the first two cards are free).
+All full-time and part-time students are required to obtain a Navarro College identification card during registration.
+Identification cards are coordinated by the Registrar's Office and may be obtained at the following locations: Corsicana campus - Registrar's Office, Mexia campus - Business Office, Midlothian campus - Campus Police, Waxahachie campus - Campus Police.
+A student should never lend his or her identification card to another student and may not use another student's card for any function.
+Lost identification cards should be reported immediately to the appropriate campus location, where they can be replaced at a cost of \$10 (the first two cards are free).

-INTERNATIONAL STUDENT ADVISORS
+INTERNATIONAL STUDENT COORDINATOR